aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-bmp/_index.md

 Before you begin, ensure you have the following prerequisites in place:

-1. **Java Development Environment**
-   Make sure you have a working Java development environment, including the Java Development Kit (JDK) installed.
+1. **Java development environment** – JDK 8 or higher installed and configured.

-2. **Aspose.HTML for Java**
-   You should have Aspose.HTML for Java ready to use.
-If you haven't already, you can download it [here](https://releases.aspose.com/html/java/).
+2. **Aspose.HTML for Java** – you should have Aspose.HTML for Java ready to use.
+If you haven't already, you can download it from the [download it from the Aspose.HTML for Java releases page](https://releases.aspose.com/html/java/).

-3. **EPUB File**
-   You'll need an EPUB file to convert to BMP.
-Make sure you have an EPUB file available for the conversion.
+3. **EPUB file** – a valid EPUB you want to convert.

-4. **Basic Java Knowledge**
+4. **Basic Java knowledge** – helpful for understanding the sample code.
-   A fundamental understanding of Java programming will be helpful as you navigate through the code examples.

 Now that you have the prerequisites sorted, let’s import the required packages.

-## Import Packages
+## Import packages

-In your Java code, you need to import the necessary packages to use Aspose.HTML for Java effectively.
-Here's how you can do it:
+The `com.aspose.html` namespace contains all the classes you need for EPUB rendering and image saving.

+The `ImageSaveOptions` class defines how the output image is formatted and rendered.

 ```java
 import com.aspose.html.saving.ImageSaveOptions;